Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-Let $X$ be a bornological coarse space. \begin{ddd} $X$ is has strongly uniformly locally bounded geometry if it has the minimal compatible bornology and for every entourage $U$ of $X$ there exists a uniform finite upper bound on the cardinality of $U$-bounded subsets of $X$. \end{ddd}
+Let $X$ be a bornological coarse space. \begin{ddd} $X$ has strongly bounded geometry if it has the minimal compatible bornology and for every entourage $U$ of $X$ there exists a uniform finite upper bound on the cardinality of $U$-bounded subsets of $X$. \end{ddd}